Setting Up a Merge Queue

 Delaying checks at merge time;

-Remember, the possibilities with merge queues are limited only by your imagination.
+Remember, the possibilities with a merge queue are limited only by your imagination.
 Happy merging!